c0de-fox/SmartPGP/README.md

 - `videos` contains sample videos demonstrating smartcard interactions with OpenKeychain and K9 mail on Android Nexus 5.

-# Build and installation instructions
+## Build and installation instructions

-## Prerequisites
+### Prerequisites

-- A Java compiler
+- A Java compiler (No higher than OpenJDK 11 or equivalent)

-- A device compliant with JavaCard 3.0.1 (or above) with enough available resources to hold the code (approximately 23 kB of non-volatile memory), persistent data (approximately 10 kB of non-volatile memory) and volatile data (approximately 2 kB of RAM).
+- A device compliant with JavaCard 3.0.1 (or above) with enough available resources
+  - Applet: ~23 KiB of non-volatile (eeprom/flash) memory
+  - Persistant Data: ~10 KiB of non-volatile (eeprom/flash) memory
+  - Transient Data: ~2 KiB of volatile (RAM) memory

 <!-- - The [pyscard](https://pypi.org/project/pyscard/) and [pyasn1](https://pypi.org/project/pyasn1/)
   Python libraries for `smartcard-cli`. -->

-## Importing RSA keys above 2048 bits (3072 or 4096 bits)
+### Importing RSA keys above 2048 bits

-The size of the internal buffer is set by default to a value that permits to import RSA 2048 bits.
-If your card is able to deal with RSA keys of 3072 or 4096 bits and you want to be able to import such keys, then you need to adjust the size of this buffer:
+The default internal buffer that stores keys is configured with a default value that is only large enough for RSA 2048 bit keys.

+if your card is able to handle larger RSA key bit-lengths (3072 or 4096), and you want to import those keys, you will need to increase the buffer size.
-- for RSA 2048 bits, `Constants.INTERNAL_BUFFER_MAX_LENGTH` must be at
-  least `(short)0x3b0`;

-- for RSA 3072 bits, `Constants.INTERNAL_BUFFER_MAX_LENGTH` must be at
-  least `(short)0x570`;

-- for RSA 4096 bits, `Constants.INTERNAL_BUFFER_MAX_LENGTH` must be at
-  least `(short)0x730`.
+This can be accomplished by modifying `Constants.INTERNAL_BUFFER_MAX_LENGTH` in [Constants.java](src/dev/c0de/smartpgp/Constants.java)

+#### RSA 2048 bit keys

+When produced by OpenPGP, these keys are 949 Bytes in length.
+`Constants.INTERNAL_BUFFER_MAX_LENGTH` may not be smaller than `(short)0x3b6` (decimal: 950)

+#### RSA 3072 bit keys

+When produced by OpenPGP, these keys are 1294 Bytes in length.
+`Constants.INTERNAL_BUFFER_MAX_LENGTH` may not be smaller than `(short)0x50f` (decimal: 1295)

+#### RSA 4096 bit keys

+When produced by OpenPGP, these keys are 1644 Bytes in length.
+`Constants.INTERNAL_BUFFER_MAX_LENGTH` may not be smaller than `(short)0x66d` (decimal: 1645)

 ## Reducing flash and/or RAM consumption